-Promoter groups can be broadly classified under the following categories based on their motives viz.
-Companies which invest in wind projects looking at the tax incentives, Large Independent Power Producers (IPPs) backed by either Indian/global corporate house or strong private equity players which were attracted by expectation of good IRRs & govt. thrust, Captive power producers who have requirement for large consumption of power and were finding the cost of power from Discoms to be very high.
-Out of these different sets of promoters, CARE considers the one whose main area of business is wind projects as better placed compared to the others because their understanding of various risk factors, ability to deal with them & long-term commitment to the project would be far better compared to the others.
+The promoter groups can be broadly classified under the following categories based on their motives, viz., companies which invest in wind projects looking at the tax incentives, Large Independent Power Producers (IPPs) backed by either Indian/global corporate house or strong private equity players which were attracted by expectation of good IRRs & government thrust, captive power producers who have requirement for large consumption of power and were finding the cost of power from Discoms to be very high.
+Out of these different sets of the promoters, CARE considers the one whose main area of business is wind projects as better placed compared to the others because their understanding of various risk factors, the ability to deal with them & long-term commitment to the project would be far better compared to the others.

-In evaluation of the promoter group, CARE also gives due consideration to the total installed & under-implementation capacity of the group in wind sector along-with no. of years' experience of the promoter group in the wind sector in India and/or abroad.
-Further, well spread out distribution of the total capacity of the group across different geographies in India is favorably factored in.
-Promoter groups who have technical expertise, EPC capabilities and in-house Operations & Maintenance (O & M) capabilities are considered superior compared to the others.
+In evaluation of the promoter group, CARE also gives due consideration to the total installed & under-implementation capacity of the group in wind sector along-with number of years'

+experience of the promoter group in the wind sector in India and/or abroad.
+Furthermore, well spread out distribution of the total capacity of the group across different geographies in India is favorably factored in.
+The promoter groups who have technical expertise, EPC capabilities and in-house Operations & Maintenance (O & M) capabilities are considered superior compared to the others.